RamiTrabelsi/palette-android/README.md

 Palette is an open-source design system for Android built with Jetpack Compose.
 It demonstrates a structured, atomic approach to UI design by providing a collection of design tokens, reusable components, patterns, blocks, and templates.
 Palette is intended as a reference implementation to help developers understand how to organize and apply design principles consistently in their projects.

+## Material 3 Integration

+Palette tokens for colors, typography, and shapes are fully mapped to Material 3 standards.
+For example:
+- **Colors:** Adaptive Palette colors convert to Material 3 color schemes, ensuring proper usage for primary, background, and other roles.
+- **Typography:** Predefined text styles (via PaletteTextStyle) integrate seamlessly with Material 3 typography for consistent text presentation.
+- **Shapes:** Palette shape tokens are used to generate Material 3 shapes for UI elements such as cards, buttons, and app bars.

 ## What's Inside

 ### Design Tokens (Atoms)